Tainted\\Coders

 The alternative to a bundle is just specifying a bunch of components individually.
 Its easier to remember the bundle and let the compiler remind us than to keep it all in our head.

-When we insert a bundle only the components remain.
 The bundle itself ceases to exist.
 We cannot query for them in any of our systems, but we can the individual components that the bundle creates.

 All this indirection and abstraction is done to help improve the performance of our games.